santosh-kotkar/java-tutorial/out/production/java-design-pattern/StrategyPattern/strategy-pattern.md

 Example: Shopping Cart

-Here, Customer added items in shopping cart and while payment, he decide to choose payment option.
+Here, Customer adding items in there shopping cart and at the time of payment, s/he decided to choose payment option.
 1. Credit / Debit card
 2. Paypal

 Based on selected payment option, payment has been taken.

 __Note: One of the best example of strategy pattern is `Collections.sort()` method that takes Comparator parameter.
 Based on the different implementations of Comparator interfaces, the Objects are getting sorted in different ways.__